NitorCreations/nitor-deploy-tools/docs/workflow.md

 ### `paramEnvId`

 This parameter will be a part of default value for stack names, docker repository urls and tags that mark baked images.
+This paremeter sets also the value for the `stage` parameter on serverless projects.
 The default value is the branch name if not set.

 ### `STACK_NAME`